FAQ

 B1 B2 B3 B4 B5 B7 B8 B12 B13 B18 B19 B20 B25 B26 B28 B34 B38 B39 B40 B41 B66

 The product supports only 4G / LTE networks, with no fallback to 2G or 3G.
-Performance on non-LTE networks is not guaranteed.
+For full RF specs see Connectivity & Antenna Specifications.

 Does the ALPON X4 work inside a metal enclosure?